 This plugin test checks for the use of the Python assert keyword.
 It was discovered that some projects used assert to enforce interface constraints.
 However, assert is removed with compiling to optimised byte code (python -o producing .pyo files).
 This caused various protections to be removed.
-The use of assert is also considered as general bad practice in OpenStack codebases.
+Consider raising a semantically meaningful error or AssertionError instead.

-Please see https://docs.python.org/2/reference/simple_stmts.html#the-assert-statement for more info on assert
+Please see https://docs.python.org/3/reference/simple_stmts.html#the-assert-statement for more info on assert.